 Cell phones and other electronic devices (smart watches, tablets, portable speakers, readers, etc.) may be brought to Crespi.
-The School is NOT responsible for lost, misplaced, stolen, and/or broken electronic devices or for any unauthorized use of such devices.
+The School is NOT responsible for lost, misplaced, stolen, or broken electronic devices or for any unauthorized use of such devices.

-- These devices are only to be used during lunch and passing periods. - Headphone, earbuds, and other portable listening devices are not allowed and will be confiscated if used during instructional hours.

-- Cell phones are to remain silenced and in the classroom phone caddy for the duration of class periods, during Mass, and assemblies. - Cell phones can be confiscated if they are in plain sight, ring, or produce a notification/alert sound during class. - Students are not allowed to take cellphones into the restroom during class time. - No recording, screenshotting or photographing, or posting about other students or teachers and staff to other online sources (per Federal Educational Rights and Privacy, and California Education Code Section 51512).
+- These devices are only to be used during lunch and passing periods. - Headphones, earbuds, and other portable listening devices are not allowed and will be confiscated if used during instructional hours. - Cell phones are to remain silenced and in the classroom phone caddy for the duration of class periods, during Mass, and assemblies. - Students found to be on their phones while in the hallways or common areas during class time will receive a discipline infraction and have their phone confiscated. - Cell phones can be confiscated if they are in plain sight, ring, or produce a notification/alert sound during class. - Students are not allowed to take cellphones into the restroom during class time. - No recording, screenshotting, photographing, or posting about other students or teachers, or staff to other online sources (per Federal Educational Rights and Privacy, and California Education Code Section 51512).